birrozza/esp_8266_T-H/README.md

 The other fields are not currently used.

+After modifying the file, you can upload it using the "upload file" function on the setting page.
+The changes will take effect immediately.

 <h2><strong>+ NEWS +  Enabled a Telegram bot to be able to interrogate the sensor </strong></h2>